-Being reliable looks like a virtue.
+Being the reliable one often looks like a virtue — especially at work.

 You deliver.
 You follow through.
 You notice what needs doing and quietly do it.
 People trust you because you’re steady, capable, and unlikely to drop the ball.